 The alkane elimination route was also extended to the preparation of primary magnesium amides in the absence of donor solvent.
 A donor-free heteroleptic magnesium dimer was obtained by reacting dibutylmagnesium with one equivalent of the primary amine H2NMes* (Mes* = 2,4,6- t Bu 3 C 6 H 2 ).

 The synthesis and characterization of novel alkaline earth metal pyrrolates as potential precursors for group 2 containing solid state materials are described.
 Calcium target molecules were synthesized using two different synthetic schemes: transamination and metallation, involving either the treatment of calcium bis (bis(trimethylsilyl)amide) with two equivalents of 2-dimethylaminomethylpyrrole (2-DMAMP) or the reaction of elemental calcium with two equivalents of 2-DMAMP.
 Magnesium pyrrolates were synthesized using alkane elimination reactions, involving the treatment of Bu2Mg with two equivalents of 2-DMAMP.
 The metallation regime was employed to prepare strontium and barium 2-DMAMP derivatives.
 The 2-DMAMP capacity for σ and π bonding is reflected in the solid state structure of the strontium dimer [Sr(2-DMAMP) 2 THF] 2 .

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Vargas Gregory, Wilda, "Nitrogen-based alkaline earth metal compounds: Syntheses, structures and applications" (2004).
 Chemistry - Dissertations.
-Paper 60.
+60.